codingspirit/vscode-zephyr/README.md

 # vscode-zephyr
-This is an example [vscode](https://code.visualstudio.com/) settings to provide supports for [zephyr](https://zephyrproject.org/) based projects build/debug.
+This is an example [vscode](https://code.visualstudio.com/) setting to provide supports for [zephyr](https://zephyrproject.org/) based projects build/debug.

 <!--more-->